ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 You have now completed the most important steps completed to start and create your colony!

 Your question now is probably, "What to build next?"
-The [Town Hall](../../source/buildings/townhall), [Mine](../../source/buildings/mine), [Sawmill](../../source/buildings/sawmill), [Farm](../../source/buildings/farm&field), [Fisherman](../../source/buildings/fisherman), [Guard Tower](../../source/buildings/guardtower), [Deliveryman](../../source/buildings/deliveryman), [Bakery](../../source/buildings/bakery), [Restaurant](../../source/buildings/restaurant) and more are probably good places to start.
+The [Town Hall](../../source/buildings/townhall), [Mine](../../source/buildings/mine), [Sawmill](../../source/buildings/sawmill), [Farm](../../source/buildings/farm&field), [Fisher's Hut](../../source/buildings/fisher), [Guard Tower](../../source/buildings/guardtower), [Courier's Hut](../../source/buildings/courier), [Bakery](../../source/buildings/bakery), [Restaurant](../../source/buildings/restaurant) and more are probably good places to start.

 But you start with only 4 citizens!
 Now what?
 Well, the next step after your 4 citizens are employed and are working hard is to plan and place the [Citizen Hut](../../source/buildings/citizenhut).
 This will give you additional citizens for each level of a Citizen Hut you build in your colony (after your inital four citizens are housed)!
 Now, what do you do with so many citizens?
 You cannot assign more than 1 worker per hut.
-Therefore, consider building additional huts for more Miners, Lumberjacks, Builders, Farmers, Fishermen, and many more!
+Therefore, consider building additional huts for more Miners, Lumberjacks, Builders, Farmers, Fishers, and many more!

-- **Hint:** Upgrade your buildings to the highest level possible (level 5 for almost all of them) to get achievements (and increase the speed at which the worker [levels](../../source/systems/worker)).
+**Hint:** Upgrade your buildings to the highest level possible (level 5 for almost all of them) to get achievements (and increase the speed at which the worker [levels](../../source/systems/worker)).